I want to validate AWS Certificate Manager (ACM) certificates from Amazon Route 53.

 If you successfully added and propagated the CNAME record, then the command returns the CNAME record's value in the output.

-If you receive an output with NS values, then add the CNAME records in the subdomain's hosted zone to match the output's NS values.
+If you receive NS records, then add the CNAME records in the subdomain's hosted zone to match these values.

-Note: If there's a recent change in the DNS configuration, then you might experience propagation delays based on TTL values.
+Note: If there's a recent change in the DNS configuration, then you might experience propagation delays based on Time to Live (TTL) values.

 Related information